 How to Create a Budget for a Nonprofit Fundraiser

-The bottom line is very simple: Your nonprofit’s total earnings from a special event must exceed your total cost — by a lot, you hope.
+The bottom line is very simple: Your nonprofit organization’s total earnings from a special event must exceed your total cost — by a lot, you hope.
 But how do you get a handle on revenue and expenses?

 If you’re staging an event for the first time, it’s particularly important early in the process to ask your core supporters — board, volunteers, and event leadership — how much they intend to give.
 Because these people are the most likely to give generously, knowing their intentions helps you forecast the overall results.

 Another way to estimate the fundraising potential of an event is to check with organizations that produce similar events.
-If they have presented a program year after year and yours is a first-time outing, ask them where their income levels began.
+If they’ve presented a program year after year and yours is a first-time outing, ask them where their income levels began.
 Try to objectively weigh your event’s assets against theirs.
 Are your boards equally well connected?
-Is your special guest equally well-known?
+Is your special guest equally well known?

-Try to design your event so that it generates income in more than one way.
-A rummage sale may also include a raffle and the sale of some baked goods.
+Try to design your event so it generates income in more than one way.
+A rummage sale may also include the sale of baked goods.
 An auction may include advertising in a printed program along with tickets to the event and the income generated from the sale of the auction items.
 Standard event income categories include:

 Individual ticket sales

-Table or group sales (usually for parties of ten)
+Table or group sales (usually for parties of eight or ten)